nsat/space-services-user-guide/Fundamentals.md

 ## Uploading Files
-The Tasking API provides an [`upload`]() endpoint for up-linking files to a specific satellite payload.
+The Tasking API provides an [`upload`⤴](https://developers.spire.com/tasking-api-docs/index.html#post-upload) endpoint for up-linking files to a specific satellite payload.
 Files are cached on the ground and queued for upload at subsequent contacts, managed by Spire.
 Uplink bandwidth is limited.
-For larger files and installations Spire recommends the files be [flight-flashed](#flight-flash) to the payload while on the ground, before launch.
+For larger files and installations Spire recommends the files be [flight-flashed](#flight-flash) to the payload prior to launch.

 ### Flight Flash
-Flight-flash is the process of creating and installing file system images into the payloads on the ground before launch.
+Flight-flash is the process of creating and applying file system images onto the payloads prior to launch.
 This is often a good time for large user applications to be installed, i.e. machine learning models or frameworks like Python or TensorFlow.

 ## Downloading Files
-Any files found in the `/outbox` directory on a payload at the end of a window will be transferred off the payload by the satellite bus and queued for download to AWS S3.
+Any files found in the [`/outbox`](./ExecutionEnvironment.md) directory on a payload at the end of a window will be transferred off the payload by the satellite bus and queued for download to AWS S3.

 ## Sharing Files